 Nam Kang Sai (mixed ice dessert)

 The first time we saw this dessert we thought “What the hell in this?”.
-Well, this is crushed ice, bathed in coconut milk and a sweet syrup with tapioca balls.
-Later, we found out that it’s a south-east Asian thing 🙂 Now that you know about these, you can try it without hesitations…
+Well, this is crushed ice, bathed in coconut milk and sweet syrup with tapioca balls.
+Later, we found out that it’s a south-east Asian thing 🙂 Now that you know about these, you can try it without hesitation…

 Thai Street food

 As we said in the beginning, in Thailand, there is a big variety of street food.
 It’s part of daily life, eating in the street as you walk, or sitting in a food stall with a plate of noodles or curry.
 You will find many options for finger food, and if you are brave sometimes you won’t even know what you are eating.
+Though, there’s something for everyone, from the simple but delicious food to the very exotic flavors.

-In our opinion, Chiang Mai and Bangkok are the best places to eat street food, but in different regions, you will find different dishes.
+In our experience, Chiang Mai and Bangkok are the best places to eat street food, but in different regions, you will find different dishes.
 What may you find?
 Quail eggs, Pork Satay, Grilled Shrimp, Grilled Pork, Grilled chicken, Thai sausage…

 Don’t be afraid of trying, even when you don’t know what you are eating, exploring new food and flavors is a big part of exploring a new culture and therefore of traveling.